hokus15/pioniq/README.md

 sudo reboot
 ```

-### Configuring the GPS
+### [OPTIONAL] Configuring the GPS
-If you plan to use the GPS module please install as well needed packages:
+Do this step **ONLY** if you plan to use the USB GPS device to publish your car's location.

+Install needed python packages:
 ```
-sudo apt-get install gpsd gpsd-clients python-gps ntp
+sudo apt-get install gpsd gpsd-clients ntp
 ```

 Now configure the gpsd daemon: